 - Installed libraries - these are libraries that have been installed in Altium NEXUS, their components are available for use in any open project.

 Libraries are installed in the Installed tab of the Available Libraries dialog.
 To open the dialog, click the Libraries button at the top of the Libraries panel.
 If the panel is not currently visible, click » Libraries to display it.

 Install the required libraries to make their components available for designs.

 Finding a Component in Libraries

 To help you find the component you need, Altium NEXUS includes powerful library searching capabilities.
 Although there are components that are suitable for the multivibrator design available in the pre-installed libraries, it is useful to know how to use the search feature to find components.

-Available libraries), or in libraries located in on the hard drive (
+- in libraries located in on the hard drive (Libraries on Path).